pjsip/pjproject_docs/docs/source/api/pjlib/index.rst

 Small Footprint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 PJLIB size is around 150 KB.
-See :ref:`guide_footprint` for more information.
+See :any:`/specific-guides/perf_footprint/footprint` for more information.

 Big in Performance